Unit Testing in Node.js: A Comprehensive Guide for Developers

 Jest

-Install Jest and a code coverage tool like istanbul or babel-plugin-istanbul:
+Add Jest and a tool to show code coverage like istanbul or babel-plugin-istanbul:

 npm install jest istanbul –save-dev